Lovlina assures India of first boxing medal at Tokyo Olympics | Sports-Games

 The 23-year-old Assam boxer prevailed 4-1 to make the last four where she will square off against reigning world champion Busenaz Surmeneli of Turkey, who hammered Ukraine's Anna Lysenko in her quarterfinal bout.

-Borgohain, a two-time world championship bronze medallist, displayed tremendous calm in the face of a plucky opponent, who had beaten her in the past.
+Borgohain, a two-time world championship bronze-medallist and teh first female boxer from Assam to qualify for the Games, displayed tremendous calm in the face of a plucky opponent, who had beaten her in the past.

 She was aggressive to start with, followed it up with a tremendous counter-attacking game, and kept her defense tight in the final three minutes to emerge triumphantly.